 What better way to celebrate Earth Day than with at a Party for the Planet, surrounded by some of the planet’s most amazing and diverse wild animals?

-Earth Day will be celebrated at your Topeka Zoo on Saturday, April 23rd, 9:00-3:00.
+Earth Day will be celebrated at your Topeka Zoo on Saturday, April 22 from 9:00-3:00.
 With over thirty booths, including over two dozen from outside agencies, guests will find interactive educational stations spread throughout the zoo.
 Booths will include exciting, informative and interactive activities for kids of all ages to join in on, enjoy, and learn from.
 Keeper chats and live animal exhibits will be scheduled throughout the day.
 Help support conservation work around the globe by connecting with wildlife, learning about nature, and becoming involved with protecting the future of our earth, at Party for the Planet at your Topeka Zoo.

 One of the 3 R’s of being “green” is Reuse.
 You don’t hear it as often as the other two R’s (reduce and recycle) but we know that there are a lot of creative ways to reuse items or “upcycle” them into different, new items.